shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/06---member-configuration.md

 ## Content categories

 This parameter, stored in the "content_categories" parameter, defines the list of custom content categories that can be used to categorize managed inventory.

+> [!NOTE]
-Please note that these categories will not be target-able by other buyers.
+> These categories will not be targeted by other buyers.

 The sample JSON below shows how to set this parameter.

 ```
 {